Aleah Stanbridge: 2016–2018: Death, Hour of the Nightingale, Hallatar, future solo album

 On 18 April 2016, Stanbridge died of cancer.
 At 2:13 pm on the same day, the Swedish band Draconian's Facebook page announced the death of the singer, the news was also carried by several online articles.
 Her death was confirmed, two days later, by Juha Raivio.
 Juha also confirmed that the Trees of Eternity debut album will be released as planned and was in the post-production phase.
+Her death announcement has a haunting, black & white video of her singing the song Sinking Ships, accompanied by acoustic guitar.

 A few months later, Juha announced the name of their debut Hour of the Nightingale and released a lyric video for their new single "Broken Mirror".
 The album was released on 11 November 2016 through Svart Records.

 In February 2017, Svart Records announced the new band Hallatar which consists of Juha Raivio, Tomi Joutsen of Amorphis, and Gas Lipstick, former drummer for the band HIM.
 The band's lyrics consists of poems and lyrics of Aleah that Juha had gathered.
 Hallatar's debut album No Stars Upon the Bridge is dedicated to Aleah.

 Hallatar's No Stars Upon the Bridge was released on 22 October 2017; the album features vocals by Heike Langhans from Draconian on the fourth track, "My Mistake".

 In August 2017, Juha announced that he would soon be in the process on working Aleah's solo album, expecting for a 2018 release.